Robotic governance

 Robotic governance provides a regulatory framework to deal with autonomous and intelligent machines.
 This includes research and development activities as well as handling of these machines.
-The idea is related to the concepts of corporate governance, technology governance and IT-governance, which provide a framework for the management of organizations or the focus of a global IT infrastructure.
+The idea is related to the concepts of corporate governance, technology governance and IT-governance, which provide a framework for the management of organizations or the focus of global IT infrastructure.

 Robotic governance describes the impact of robotics, automation technology and artificial intelligence on society from a holistic, global perspective, considers implications and provides recommendations for actions in a Robot Manifesto.
 This is realized by the Robotic Governance Foundation, an international non-profit organization.

 The robotic governance approach is based on the German research on discourse ethics.
-Therefore, the discussion should involve all Stakeholders, including scientists, society, religion, politics, industry as well as labor unions in order to reach a consensus on how to shape the future of robotics and artificial intelligence.
+Therefore, the discussion should involve all stakeholders, including scientists, society, religion, politics, industry as well as labor unions in order to reach a consensus on how to shape the future of robotics and artificial intelligence.
 The compiled framework, the so-called Robot Manifesto, will provide voluntary guidelines for a self-regulation in the fields of research, development as well as use and sale of autonomous and intelligent systems.

-The concept does not only appeal on the responsibility of researchers and robot manufacturers, but like with child labor and sustainability, also means a raising of opportunity costs.
+The concept does not only appeal to the responsibility of researchers and robot manufacturers, but like with child labor and sustainability, also means a raising of opportunity costs.
 The greater public awareness and pressure will become concerning this topic, the harder it will get for companies to conceal or justify violations.
 Therefore, from a certain point it will be cheaper for organizations to invest in sustainable technologies and accepted.